d4n3sh/thedaneshproject/content/posts/2011-02-11-adobe-flash-player-10-2-released.md

 Another cool feature is the support for native mouse cursors.
 Developers can now design and implement custom cursors for their work.
 I see this really useful for educational software.

 And finally some sub-pixel rendering to improve text in your flash videos.
-Advertisers will love this more&#8230;..
+Advertisers will love this more.....

 Let your browser update your flash player or grab it manually from [Adobe][2].